Red Light Therapy at Home vs Alternatives: Price, Perks, and Products

-The benefits are that Medical-grade light penetrates joints and soft tissue deeply, pain and stiffness is relieved, along with all the other benefits we discussed earlier on.
+The benefits are that Medical-grade light penetrates joints and soft tissue deeply, pain and stiffness are relieved, along with all the other benefits we discussed earlier on.

-These perks are something you find in the other devices but the beauty of these panels are that you get to keep them at home, and bathe in the red light as you’re working, watching TV, lying down, working out, and whenever.
+These perks are something you find in the other devices but the beauty of these panels is that you get to keep them at home and bathe in the red light as you’re working, watching TV, lying down, working out, and whenever.

 Another beautiful perk about red light therapy panels is that the price of these devices can be equivalent to or less than one red light therapy session in a spa or at a professional’s.